C2SM/spack-c2sm/docs/Install.rst

 The -r option usually needs to point to the **site scope** of your spack-instance installation, that is, *<spack-installation-directory>/spack/etc/spack*.
 It can however also be used if you are a CSCS user and do not want to have your own spack instance *but still want to develop the mch-packages*.
-In that case, you can clone the spack-mch repo, let the -i, -m options void, BUT overwrite the *site scoped* repos.yaml files of the maintained spack instances by installing a new repos.yaml in your **user scope** *~/.spack*.
+In that case, you can clone the spack-c2sm repo, let the -i, -m options void, BUT overwrite the *site scoped* repos.yaml files of the maintained spack instances by installing a new repos.yaml in your **user scope** *~/.spack*.